-While every one of those things is important, there’s one thing that’s often overlooked.
-Not having this one thing has killed more people in a survival situation than any other issue we can talk about.
+Yes, those things are important, but there is one key factor in almost every survival situation that that almost always determines the outcome.
+Not having this one key component has killed more people in a survival situation than any other issue we can talk about.
 In my opinion, it’s probably the single most important aspect of survival.

 The Will to Survive

-Throughout history man has endured the unthinkable.
-From explorers being shipwrecked for years in the Antarctic to those who survived the unthinkable conditions in Nazi Germany, the will to survive can often help people live through conditions that most would consider impossible.
+Throughout history, man has endured the unthinkable.
+From great explorers being shipwrecked for years in the Antarctic to those who survived the unthinkable conditions in Nazi Germany, the will to survive can often help people live through conditions that most would consider impossible.

 Take the story of Ernest Shackleton and the Crew of the Endurance

 In 1914, Arctic explorer Ernest Shackleton embarked on a journey to become the first man to cross the Antarctic continent on foot.
 He placed an ad in his local paper that read:

 Small Wages, Bitter Cold, Long months in Complete Darkness, Constant Danger, Safe Return Doubtful, Honor and Recognition in Case of Success…

 His journey to cross the Arctic would never happen.
 Instead he would embark on one of the most remarkable stories of survival ever told.
 Shortly after leaving, Shackleton and his crew of 28 men became shipwrecked in one of the harshest environments in the world, the Antarctic Ice.

 Frozen and stuck in the Arctic ice for ten months, his ship The Endurance drifted for over 800 miles to the north.
 The Endurance was eventually crushed by the pressure of the ice, forcing the crew to abandon ship.
 They hauled tens of thousands of pounds of gear, food, scientific equipment, and heavy lifeboats by hand across the Arctic Ice.